eduardobreunig03/StockPredictionModels/README.md

 Given a stock ticker and date range, the pipeline:

 1. Downloads historical OHLCV data from Yahoo Finance
-2. Computes technical indicators — RSI, MACD, Bollinger Bands
+2. Computes technical indicators: RSI, MACD, Bollinger Bands
-3. Builds sliding-window sequences (90-day lookback by default)
+3. Builds sliding window sequences (90-day lookback by default)
-4. Evaluates models using **walk-forward validation** — the training window expands fold by fold, and the test window slides forward, mimicking how a model would actually be used over time
+4. Evaluates models using **walk-forward validation**: the training window expands fold by fold, and the test window slides forward, mimicking how a model would actually be used over time
 5. Reports MSE, MAE, R², and MAPE per fold and exports results to CSV

 ### Models included